Financial Aid

 Financial Aid Award Levels

 Enrollment status is defined by the number of credit hours a student is enrolled in each semester for purposes of financial aid eligibility, loan deferments or any other official certification.
-Enrollment information for a graduate student is defined by the information below.
+As of the Fall 2022 semester, enrollment information for a graduate student is defined by the information below:

 • Full-Time Enrollment: 6+ semester hours